 *Program subject to changes due to rain.
 Updated with changes as of 12/30/2022

 Your year starts here!
-A 3:00 p.m. kick-off at Colton Lawn on Pacific Street, culminating with the Twilight Parade at 5:30 p.m on Alvarado Street serving as the kids' Finale.
-Music, song, drumming, dance, ballet, face art, art creating, hat making and more!
-Check out the Colton Lawn on Pacific Street, the Monterey Art Museum and the Work Building on Alvarado Street for activities to complete artful time.
+Due to predicted rain, the Kids Night Out activities will be moved inside to the Monterey Conference Center.
+Music, song, dance, art creating, hat making and more!
+Check out the Monterey Conference Center for activities to complete your artful time.
 Make sure to have your FNM button — admission to all the fun for the over-5 set!
-Please refer to the afternoon and evening grids to plan your New Year’s Eve and participate in all the fun!
-Thanks to First Five Monterey County for their support of the free kids' activities.
+Plan your New Year’s Eve to participate in all the fun!

-Join us as we process down Alvarado Street from Portola Plaza towards Pearl Street.
+Join us as we process down Alvarado Street from Franklin Street towards Pearl Street.
 The Procession starts at 5:30PM.
-First Night Monterey is first and foremost about community, so we hope you will join us in the Twilight Procession as we feature, artists, stilt walkers, dancers, giant puppets, marching moms and many other local friends and neighbors.
+First Night Monterey is first and foremost about community, so we hope you will join us in the Twilight Procession as we feature, artists, dancers, giant puppets, marching moms and many other local friends and neighbors.
 Procession route begins at Franklin Street down Alvarado Street (wrong way) towards Pearl.

 Pop!
 Pop!
 Pop!
 Who can resist squishing and twisting bubble wrap?
 Jump, hop, stomp, do the electric slide or break dance your way to popping every single bubble!

 *** CANCELLED DUE TO RAIN *** Chalk Art

 3:30—5:00 PM (Free Activity)